 - 1.17 The relationship of the built environment to open space is important to Denton Holme and gives relief to the density of development.
 The open space associated with the River Caldew gradually widens out southward out of the settlement to become the extensive informal open space of Cummersdale Holmes.
 A second ribbon of greenspace runs through the district at the foot of a river terrace, Seven Well Bank, and includes St James' Park.
 The Little Caldew river is only exposed to view intermittently through the area.
-There may be scope in any redevelopment schemes for the exposure of the culverted sections of the Little Caldew river and the rejuvenation of its corridor as a 'green finger' extending ecological planting and access through the housing - 1.18 Developments away from rivers also have the potential to incorporate planting belts and other naturalistic features which add to the network of habitats, providing wildlife interest. - 1.19 Public open space usually benefits by being directly overlooked by development, maximising its value as an asset to the community, enabling passive surveillance and encouraging a sense of ownership and protection.
+There may be scope in any redevelopment schemes for the exposure of the culverted sections of the Little Caldew river and the rejuvenation of its corridor as a 'green finger' extending ecological planting and access through the housing area. - 1.18 Developments away from rivers also have the potential to incorporate planting belts and other naturalistic features which add to the network of habitats, providing wildlife interest.
+The Council's Landscape and Tree Officer is available to give advice. - 1.19 Public open space usually benefits by being directly overlooked by development, maximising its value as an asset to the community, enabling passive surveillance and encouraging a sense of ownership and protection.

 The Caldew rivers are part of the River Eden Special Area of Conservation (SAC).
-The SAC status is due to features of wider interest and importance contained in the area of the rivers and banks.
+The SAC status is due to features of wider interest and importance contained in the area of the rivers and their banks.

 This area of open space is poorly addressed by development and its potential value is lessened.
-Blank gables fail to engage with the space while the new development to the left, turns its back on it.
+Blank gables fail to engage with the space, while the new development to the left turns its back on it.